dbt-labs/docs.getdbt.com/website/docs/docs/integrate/dbt-semantic-layer.md

 - Well-defined (the definition is agreed upon throughout the entire organization)
 - Time-bound (able to be compared across time)

-A great example of this is **revenue** &mdash it can be aggregated on multiple levels (weekly, monthly, etc) and is key for the broader business to understand:
+A great example of this is **revenue** &mdash; it can be aggregated on multiple levels (weekly, monthly, etc) and is key for the broader business to understand:

-✅ `Monthly Recurring Revenue` or `Weekly Active Users` or `Average Order Value` ❌ `1-off experimental metric`
+- ✅ `Monthly Recurring Revenue` or `Weekly Active Users` or `Average Order Value`

-**dbt metrics package**

-The dbt Semantic Layer supports the calculation of metrics by using the [dbt-metrics package](https://github.com/dbt-labs/dbt_metrics).
-This package supports the following primary aggregate metrics:

-- Count
-- Count distinct
-- Average
-- Max
-- Min
-- Sum

-Additionally, the dbt-metrics package supports secondary metric calculations including:

-- Period over Period changes differences and ratios
-- Period to date average, sum, min, and max
-- Rolling average, sum, min, and max

-The secondary metric calculations use a built-in calendar, which you can use to define time boundaries for weeks, months, and quarters.
-The default calendar is applicable for many businesses, and users may supply their own calendars if they use non-standard quarters or other time constructs for reporting.
+- ❌ `1-off experimental metric`

 ### Design and define metrics

 You can define your metrics in `.yml` files nested under a metrics key.
 To start designing or defining your own metrics in your dbt project, review the following documents:

 - [Structuring and designing your metrics](URL) blog to understand best practices for designing and structuring metrics in your dbt project
-- [dbt metrics](/docs/building-a-dbt-project/metrics) for in-depth detail on attributes, properties, filters, and how to define and query your metrics
+- [dbt metrics](/docs/building-a-dbt-project/metrics) for in-depth detail on attributes, filters, how to define and query your metrics and [dbt-metrics package](https://github.com/dbt-labs/dbt_metrics)
 - [dbt Semantic Layer](/docs/integrate/setup-dbt-semantic-layer.md#set-up-dbt-semantic-layer) to learn about the dbt Semantic Layer
 - [Getting started with the Semantic Layer](/docs.getdbt.com/blog/getting-started-with-the-dbt-semantic-layer) blog post to see further examples